 - Student Loans are special loans available to students and their parents.

-- There both Federal subsidized loans which require evidence of financial need and unsubsidized loans which are not needs-based.
-These loans are explained in detail on the U.S. Department of Education Student Aid Web site.
+- There are both Federal subsidized loans which require evidence of financial need and unsubsidized loans which are not needs-based.
+These loans are explained in detail on the U.S. Department of Education Student Aid website.

 - Work may include work-study or part-time employment.

 Scholarships may be available through your parents’ employers, religious groups, private clubs, lodges, businesses, foundations, unions, community groups, private individuals, and various organizations.
-Scholarships can be based on such things as academic merit, SAT or ACT scores, competitive essay, field of study, special talent (for example, music), ethnicity, leadership ability, community service activities, or athletics.
+Scholarships can be based on such things as academic merit, test scores, competitive essay, field of study, special talent (for example, music), ethnicity, leadership ability, community service activities, or athletics.